Tracking the Bills in 2017:

 AB-1094 Choi, Vehicles: automated traffic enforcement amends Section 21455 of the Vehicle Code.
-Passed and referred to Appropriations Committee.
+Passed and sent to the Governor.

 AB-1103 – Obernolte, Ting, Bloom, Chávez, Kiley, Allows bicyclists to treat stop signs as yield signs.
 Amends Section 21200 of the Vehicle Code, Co-authored by Wiener.
 Referred to Com. on Transportation.